ipx-spx/edit0r/README.md

 It is not totally functional and it has many bugs.
 Also, when it gets into some sort of working stable status, it will require re-factoring.

+## Requirements
+Requires June library at least in version 0.2.
+It can be found at the following URL: https://github.com/LaatuGroup/june.
+It is a submodule linked to vendor/laatu/june.

 ## Running
 Please download all the files and run test.html.
 There is an *init()* method called on *laatuJsEditor* object that initialises the editor.